IntelliXLabs/wasmvm-tee/README.md

-# DTVM-TEE: Trusted Execution Environment for DTVM
+# WASMVM-TEE: Trusted Execution Environment for WASMVM

-A secure gRPC service that executes DTVM (Deterministic Virtual Machine) bytecode within a Trusted Execution Environment (TEE) using AMD SEV-SNP technology.
+A secure gRPC service that executes WASMVM (WebAssembly Virtual Machine) bytecode within a Trusted Execution Environment (TEE) using AMD SEV-SNP technology.
 This project provides cryptographic attestation of execution results, ensuring integrity and confidentiality of computations.

 ## Architecture